Green Mountain Villages in Vermont, New England

 Covered Bridges at Grafton

-Whenever we travel New England, images haunt us of the Green Mountain Villages, with their pointed steeples towering over a white-painted church in the center, with a cozy inn across the street and a covered bridge leading into town, through our minds.
-Somehow these clichés represent our image of New England.
 However, these ideas are not so clichéd, because they actually exist.
-We discovered particularly pretty villages during our drive through the Green Mountain Villages in Vermont last year.
-Even the Green Mountain Villages around Manchester - and Manchester itself - correspond to this image, only that gas stations and cheap motels on the outskirts of Highway 7 disturb the overall impression somewhat.
+We discovered some particularly pretty villages on our trip through the Green Mountain Villages in Vermont last year.
+Even the Green Mountain Villages around Manchester correspond to this picture, except that gas stations and cheap motels on the outskirts of town near Highway 7 spoil the overall impression somewhat.

 Typical New England: Spitzer church tower over a white church